julien-maurel/jQuery-Storage-API/README.md

 Object that contains all initilialized namespace storages.

 ### `$.removeAllStorages()`
 Delete all items of all storages.
 As removeAll(), if first argument given is set to true, namespaces are reinitialized.
 Else, $.namespaceStorages is set to an empty object and previous namespaces are lost.

+### `$.alwaysUseJsonInStorage()`
+By default, basic values (string, int...) are always stored as string in html5 storages.

+    window.localStorage.setItem('foo', 1);
+    window.localStorage.getItem('foo'); // Return "1"

+So by default, if you do equivalent with the plugin, there will be the same behavior.

+    $.localStorage.set('foo', 1);
+    $.localStorage.get('foo'); // Return "1"

+This is the case only if you store basic values in the root of the storage.
+In others cases, plugin use JSON to store values.

+    $.localStorage.set('foo.foo2', 1);
+    $.localStorage.get('foo.foo2'); // Return 1
+    window.localStorage.getItem('foo'); // Return "{"foo2":1}"

+If you want to be able to store typed values even on the root of the storages, call `$.alwaysUseJsonInStorage(true)`

+    $.alwaysUseJsonInStorage(true);

+    $.localStorage.set('foo', 1);
+    $.localStorage.get('foo'); // Return 1
+    window.localStorage.getItem('foo'); // Return "1"

+    $.localStorage.set('foo', '1');
+    $.localStorage.get('foo'); // Return "1"
+    window.localStorage.getItem('foo'); // Return ""1"", because value is JSON encoded

 Compatibility